aliasgarjh/fabric-data-agent-chat/README.md

 ![Chat UI Screenshot](screenshot.png)

 *Modern chat UI with Entra ID login and Azure AI integration*

+> **Update (June 2025):**
+> - The app is now fully stateless. **No Redis or caching server is required or used.**
+> - All chat state is handled per-request; the backend does not persist or cache chat data.
+> - Documentation, setup, and troubleshooting have been updated to reflect this change.

 Here's a simple, secure chat application that demonstrates how to: